probmods/dippl/chapters/02-webppl.md

 sample(bernoulliERP, [0.5])
 ~~~~

-There are a set of pre-defined ERPs including `bernoulliERP`, `randomIntegerERP`, etc. (Since `sample(bernoulliERP, [p])` is very common it is aliased to `flip(p)`, as is `randomInteger` and other functions.)
+There is a set of pre-defined ERPs including `bernoulliERP`, `randomIntegerERP`.
+(Since `sample(bernoulliERP, [p])` is very common it is aliased to `flip(p)`, as is `randomInteger` and other functions.)
 It is also possible to define new ERPs directly, but most ERPs you will use will be either built in or built as the marginal distribution of some computation, via inference functions (see below).

-With only the ability to sample from primitive distributions and do deterministic computation, the language is already universal!
+With only the ability to sample from primitive distributions and perform deterministic computations, the language is already universal!
 This is due to the ability to construct *stochastically recursive* functions.
-For instance we can define a geometric distribution in terms of a bernoulli:
+For instance we can define a geometric distribution in terms of a bernoulli distribution:

 ~~~
 var geometric = function(p) {